NIGK14007U Tree Biology and Arboriculture

 The course spans disciplines of plant anatomy, physiology, biophysics, ecophysiology and ecology, all in relation to trees: growth patterns and architecture, adaptation to seasonal change and to stress factors, root system structure and function, challenges of a large plant body, ageing and rejuvenation, and effects of competition.

 The course includes practical issues such as nursery plant production, plantings, thinning, pruning, stability, and management related to water balance and environmental stresses.
-Comprehensive knowledge about autecological and ecophysiological tree biology will provide a basis for practical management of old and young trees.
+Comprehensive knowledge about tree interactions with the surroundings over time provides a basis for practical management of old and young trees.

-Responsibilities of tree managers in relation to global challenges, sustainability and safety issues will be discussed during the course.
+Responsibilities of tree managers in relation to global challenges including climate change, sustainability and safety issues will be discussed during the course.
+Although the course has focus on temperate trees, it also includes examples from other climate zones.

 At the end of the course, the student should be able to: